themkat/spek-spring-utils/README.md

 # Spek Spring Utils
 The goal of this project is to make testing Spring applications painless when using Spek as a testing framework.
 Obviously the name and initial goal of MockMVC testing comes from [spock-spring-utils](https://github.com/jarlehansen/spock-spring-utils).
 This started as me just hacking away in the evenings and learning more about Spring (out of need, because the hassle of using it with Spek bothered me), so it may have some issues.
 I still hope that it may evolve into something usable in the near future.
 So far only tested with Spring Boot, but should work on old Spring as well.
 I probably have to test it and maybe fix some dependency handling, as well as cleaning the code.

 ## NOTE: This is an early version and may have issues.
 Feel free to report any issues you may have if you try it!
 Note that there may be some obvious improvements that can be done in the code, so take that into consideration before reporting.
+This project used Spek2, so there may be (and probably are) incompatibilities to the old version of Spek.

 ## TODOs and missing functionality